 - Create a new

-texfile and write the document;
+texfile and type the document;

-- Open the repository in TeX Writer;
+- Open the repository in TeX Writer, and compile the

-- Compile to see the PDF file;
+texfile to see the PDF;

 - Compile the final document in TeX Writer.

-- Commit final changes in Wokring Copy.
+- Commit and push the final changes in Working Copy.

 Due to the large amount of app switching between TeX Writer and Textastic in this workflow, it’s best to open them side by side in Split View or put TeX Writer in Slide Over.